thmsmlr/aiia/prompts/summarize-chat-log.chat.md

 --

-Do not use quotations or any other special characters.
+Do not use quotations, colons, semi-colons, or any other special characters.

 title: